 If the Department of Education notifies an institution that its FFEL cohort default rates for each of the three most recent federal fiscal years are 25% or greater, the institution's participation in the FFEL program and Pell program ends 30 days after that notification, unless the institution appeals that determination in a timely manner on specified grounds and according to specified procedures.
-In addition, an institution's participation in the FFEL program ends 30 days after notification on specified grounds and according to specified procedures.
-In addition, an institution timely appeals that determination on specified grounds and according to specified procedures.
+In addition, an institution's participation in the FFEL program ends 30 days after notification by the Department of Education that its most recent FFEL cohort default rate is greater than 40%, unless the institution timely appeals that determination on specified grounds and according to specified procedures.
 An institution whose participation ends under either of these provisions may not participate in the relevant programs for the remainder of the fiscal year in which the institution receives the notification and for the next two fiscal years.

 If an institution's FFEL cohort default rate equals or exceeds 25% in any single year, the institution may be placed on provisional certification status.
 Provisional certification does not limit an institution's access to Title IV program funds, but an institution on provisional status is subject to closer review by the Department of Education if it applies for recertification or approval to open a new location, add an educational program, acquire another school, or make any other significant change, and the Department of Education may revoke such institution's certification without advance notice if it determines that the institution is not fulfilling material Title IV program requirements.
-Our cohort default rates on FFEL program loans for the 2004, 2005, and 2006 federal fiscal years, the three most recent years for which such rates have been calculated, were 1.4%, 1.8%, and 1.6%, respectively.
-The August 2008 reauthorization of the Higher Education Act includes significant revisions to the requirements concerning FFEL cohort default rates.
-Under the revised law, the period for which students' defaults on their loans are included in the calculation of an institution's cohort default rates for federal fiscal year 2009, which are expected to increase the cohort default rates for most institutions.
-That change will be effective with the calculation of institutions' cohort default rates for federal fiscal year 2009, which are expected to be calculated and issued by the Department of Education in the relevant Title IV programs from 25% to 30%, effective in 2012.
+Our cohort default rates on FFEL program loans for the 2003, 2004, and 2005 federal fiscal years, the three most recent years for which such rates have been calculated, were 1.2%, 1.4%, and 1.8%, respectively.
+The FFEL cohort default rates for federal fiscal year 2006 are expected to be released by the Department of Education in September 2008, but the Department of Education advised us in February 2008 that our estimated FFEL cohort default rate for federal fiscal year 2006 was 1.6%.
+In July 2008, Congress passed the reauthorization of the Higher Education Act, which the President is expected to sign and which includes significant revisions to the requirements concerning FFEL cohort default rates.
+Under the revised law, the period for which students' defaults on their loans would be included in the calculation of an institution's cohort default rate would be extended by one additional year, which is expected to increase the cohort default rates for most institutions.
+That change would be effective with the calculation of institutions' cohort default rates for federal fiscal year 2009, which would be expected to be calculated and issued by the Department of Education in 2012.
+However, the revised law would also increase the threshold for ending an institution's participation in the relevant Title IV programs from 25% to 30%, effective in 2012.